-Figure 76.
+Figure 77.
 Huston Ditch-North Branch Elkhart River subwatershed.

 Hydric soils cover 5,767.6 acres (31%) of the subwatershed.
 Wetlands currently cover 13% (2,400.8 acres) of the subwatershed.
 Highly erodible soils nearly cover 6,877.4 acres (37%) of the subwatershed.
 In total, 18,204.4 acres (99%) of the subwatershed are identified as very limited for septic use.
 The majority of the subwatershed is rural, indicating homes pump to on-site septic systems.
-Based on the septic suitability of the subwatershed is very limited.
+Based on the septic suitability of the soil, the majority of the subwatershed is very limited.
 Therefore, maintenance and inspections of septic systems in the area are important to ensure proper function and capacity.